Pair approximation for the $q$-voter model with independence on multiplex networks: Results and discussion

-Provided that $\langle k\rangle \gg q$, according to the homogeneous PA the models under consideration exhibit first-order phase transition to FM phase for $q \ge 5$ in the case of LOCAL\&AND spin update rule and for $q \ge 3$ for the GLOBAL\&AND rule; otherwise, the transition is second-order.
-This is illustrated in Fig.\ \ref{fig:la}(a) and Fig.\ \ref{fig:ga}(a), respectively, for the case of the model on MNs with layers with relatively large mean degree of nodes $\langle k\rangle$.
-The above-mentioned minimal values of the size of the $q$-lobby for the occurrence of the discontinuous FM transition agree with those in the appropriate models on MNs with layers in the form of complete graphs \cite{Chmiel15}.
-However, MC simulations reveal that the details of the continuous or discontinuous FM transition depend on the topology of the layers.
-Comparison of the theoretical approach with numerical simulations of the model on MNs with various topologies of the layers, presented in Fig.\ \ref{fig:la} (b-d) and Fig.\ \ref{fig:ga} (b-d), shows very good quantitative agreement between theory and simulations for layers in the form of homogeneous networks, in particular ERG, RRG (results not shown on plots due to almost full overlap with those for ERG) and weakly heterogeneous SF networks with exponent $\gamma \ge 3$ (i.e., with finite second moment of the degree distribution).
+Although in the framework of the homogeneous PA the critical values of the parameter $p$ as well as the location of the fixed points corresponding to the PM and FM phases depends only on the mean degree $\langle k\rangle$, MC simulations reveal that the details of the continuous or discontinuous FM transition depend also on the topology of the layers rather than only on the first moment of the degree distribution.
+Comparison of the theoretical approach with numerical simulations of the model on MNs with various topologies of the layers, presented in Fig.\ \ref{fig:la} (b-d) and Fig.\ \ref{fig:ga} (b-d), shows very good quantitative agreement between theory and simulations for layers in the form of homogeneous networks, in particular ERG, RRG (results not shown on plots due to almost full overlap with those for ERG) and weakly heterogeneous SF networks with exponent $\lambda \ge 3$ (i.e., with finite second moment of the degree distribution).
 Both the order of the transition and the width of the possible hysteresis loop are predicted correctly by the PA.
-In contrast, numerical results for MNs with layers in the form of strongly heterogeneous SF networks with exponent $2<\gamma <3$ significantly differ from the theoretical predictions, which is illustrated in in Fig.\ \ref{fig:la} (b-d) and Fig.\ \ref{fig:ga} (b-d) for $\gamma=2.5$.
-The discrepancies become even bigger for smaller values of $\gamma$ (not shown on plots) which manifests itself with shrinking, or even practically disappearing, hysteresis loop.
+In contrast, numerical results for MNs with layers in the form of strongly heterogeneous SF networks with exponent $2<\lambda <3$ significantly differ from the theoretical predictions, which is illustrated in in Fig.\ \ref{fig:la} (b-d) and Fig.\ \ref{fig:ga} (b-d) for $\lambda=2.5$.
+The discrepancies become even bigger for smaller values of $\lambda$ (not shown on plots) which manifests itself with shrinking, or even practically disappearing, hysteresis loop.
 Nevertheless, despite quantitative differences, the order of the phase transition is predicted correctly by the homogeneous PA, thus there is qualitative agreement between theoretical and numerical results.